 Some landlord insurance policies can even pay out if your tenants miss their rental payments.
 If you’re a landlord renting out your house, and you rely on your rental income to pay the mortgage, non-payment could be a huge problem.
 Having the right landlord insurance in place could protect you in a financially challenging situation.

-There are certain things that you’re expected to do as a landlord.
+There are certain things you’re expected to do as a landlord.
 It’s important to learn about how to rent out your house before you go ahead.
-You need to know where you stand and what your responsibilities to your tenants are.

 A landlord’s responsibilities include: